 - Soccer odds

 - Table Tennis

 - Tennis odds

-Featured sports betting markets on PlayNow.com in May 2021 included:
+Featured sports betting markets on PlayNow.com in include:

 - PGA Championship odds, Masters odds, US Open odds

 - NHL Games, Playoff Series, and Stanley Cup odds